• Skip to primary navigation

 • 500 g butternut squash peeled and diced

-• 2 tbsp paprika sweet (if you would like a spicy kick you could use 1 tbsp sweet paprika + 1 tbsp smoked paprika)
+• 2 tablespoon paprika sweet (if you would like a spicy kick you could use 1 tablespoon sweet paprika + 1 tablespoon smoked paprika)

 To serve (optional)